 And the preparation required for these sessions began to make Hillsdale look like Hooked on Phonics.
 Each week, an 800-900 page novel had to be read, digested and dissected in a 12-page paper for one tutorial, a hearty dose of textbook reading and another 12-pager for the other.

 To add insult to pedagogical injury, the Oxford powers that be placed me in a flat two miles from the city center, complete with a front door that wouldn’t shut, a dryer that wouldn’t dry, a bathtub that leaked like a sieve, and outlets that refused to emit electricity.

 But the biggest shock of all was my astonishingly bad luck in the roommate lottery.

 The Kodak-worthy Oxford experience of my dreams was officially debunked.

-In an effort to salvage my stay, I made time for daily Mass at my adopted parish, the Oxford Oratory, founded by none other than Blessed John Henry Newman and run by a community of priests known for their orthodoxy and expository preaching.
+In an effort to salvage my stay, I made time for daily Mass at my adopted parish, the Oxford Oratory, run by a community of priests known for their orthodoxy and expository preaching.
 Sunday Masses had been standing-room only, but weekdays proved far more intimate.